shadowspawn/forest-arborist/notes.md

 * put clues into manifest for manual editing?
 * tidier if use '.' rather than '' for nested rootDirectory et al ?
 * tip to put .arm-root in ignore file?
+* helper for modifying manifest? (see gitslave and gitsubmodule for ideas)

 Terminology Inspirations
 * git